AshishDochania/Dealers-Room/README.md

 Implementing different dashboard experiences for buyers and sellers using React Router based on user roles.

 Solution:
-We built a PrivateRoute component that checks the authenticated user's role and conditionally renders either the Buyer or Seller dashboard after login.
+I built a PrivateRoute component that checks the authenticated user's role and conditionally renders either the Buyer or Seller dashboard after login.
 This provided a clean, role-specific experience.

 2. Real-Time Chat Integration
 Challenge:
 Maintaining consistent real-time messaging between buyers and sellers, including joining and leaving rooms and syncing new messages across clients.

 Solution:
-We used socket.io with room-based architecture, emitting and listening to messages in real-time based on dealId.
+I used socket.io with room-based architecture, emitting and listening to messages in real-time based on dealId.
 We also used refetch() on message reception to sync the latest chat on both sides.

 3. File Uploads with Cloudinary
 Challenge: